RoMcGill/grand-park-tutors/README.md

 #### First Time Visitor Goals

--   As a First Time Visitor, I want to easily understand what the site is for.
-And why i should be interested in it.
+-   As a First Time Visitor, I want to easily understand what the site is for and why I should be interested in it.

 -   ![](https://lh4.googleusercontent.com/KpTNb3A-beQmM084mmMz6eeLFTcoVhhDN70rZ5bcdZff5AaprInAtHsWje5t0-kUFDtOfcTf6-wmVoRcCaylQwNfVQT9cMa4GXI7D8BTmJ6ZEzkIEZr5q2hrq59MP2Bj5qf3VrXX)